Frequently Asked Questions

 10. What concentrations does the MBA offer?

-The Jabs MBA offers four concentrations: Management, Accounting, Healthcare Administration and Construction Management.
-All programs have eight core courses and four courses in the area of concentration.
+The Jabs MBA offers two concentrations: Management and Healthcare Administration.
+Both programs have eight core courses and four courses in the area of concentration.

 11. Am I required to have work experience to enter the program?